FREQUENTLY ASKED QUESTIONS

 What else do you recommend I do to get ready?

 HHP encourages all applicants to complete a HUD-approved live 8-hour first-time homebuyer counseling course.
 Ultimately, our homebuyers will be required to complete one before they close escrow, but we recommend that anyone interested in first-time homeownership complete one of these courses.
 These are offered by a number of non-profit organizations for nominal or no charge and provide potential homebuyers with important information about the home purchase process.
-Below is a list of providers:
+Below you will find a list of some providers.
+Click the name of a provider to be taken to their website.